i05nagai/memorandum/language/english_speaking.md

     * Where were you born?
     * How many babies are born every day?
 * get
+    * get mad at
+        * please don't angry with me
+        * they are angry at the way they have been treated
+        * the workers are angry that they haven't been paid for the week
+        * Dad was mad at me for damaging the car
+        * I was annoyed no one had told me the class was cancelled
+        * I was irritated by their stupid questions
+        * a bad tempered-old man
+        * He's always bad-tempered when he doesn't get what he wants
+        * I woke up in a bad mood
+        * I don't know what's wrong.
+She must have got up on the wrong side of the bed.
+    * get it doing
+        * I didn't get it working
+        * they get plenty of studnets riding those buses
+    * get it to work
+        * I didn't get it to work
+    * get used to / be used to
+        * I can't used to getting up so early.
+I'm tired all the time
+        * He's not used to the weather here yet.
+He's finding it very cold
+        * You might find it strange at first but you'll get used to it
+        * He wasn't get used to the heat and he caught sunstroke
     * get off
         * to leave a place, usually in order to start a journey
             * if we can get off by seven o'clock, the roads will be clearer